koendv/arduino-ide-raspberrypi/README.md

 ## Installation

-arduino-ide 2.0 is available both as appimage and as zip file.
+arduino-ide 2.0 is available as appimage.

 Home directory on external usb disk recommended; home directory on internal sd card can be painfully slow.